-The Scholarship is automatically offered to students who meet the eligibility criteria and receive an unconditional admission offer to The University of Sydney through UAC.
+The Scholarship is automatically offered to new students who meet the eligibility criteria and receive an unconditional admission offer to The University of Sydney through UAC.

 a.
 The Scholarship provides a cash stipend of AUD 8,500 per year and is tenable for the published full-time duration of the recipient’s original undergraduate degree or combined undergraduate degree.
 A student will be deemed ‘full-time’ when they maintain an enrolment of 75 percent or more of the expected full-time load in any teaching period.

 b.
 The total annual payable amount for the purposes of this scholarship may be indexed against the maximum tax-free threshold set by the Australian Taxation Office (ATO) and, should the maximum tax-free threshold increase, the award amount may be increased to reflect those changes.

 c.
 The annual payment will be paid in three instalments during the first year.
 An initial payment will be made at the start of Welcome Week to the value of AUD 1,000, the second payment will be made post Semester 1 census date to the value of AUD 3,250, the third payment will be made post Semester 2 census date to the value of AUD 4,250.